-As an application developer, knowledge of the types of private information an ad library may leak is valuable information.
+As an application developer, knowledge of the types of private information an ad library may leak is valuable.
 One may use this knowledge to select the ad library that best respects the privacy of users and possibly warn users of potential uses of private information by the advertising library.
-Clearly, it's important to determine the types of sensitive data accessed by ad libraries and how it is used.

-One solution is to watch an application which uses a given ad library using dynamic analysis, such as TaintDroid.
-However, one runs into fundamental limitations of dynamic analysis, such as difficulty in achieving high code coverage.
-Even with maximum possible code coverage using dynamic taint analysis, there is a further problems on Android.
-Many ad libraries we examined check if the application they were bundled with has a given permission, oftentimes location.
-Using this information, they could localize ads, potentially increasing ad revenue by increasing click through.
-However, there is nothing preventing ad libraries for checking if they have access to any number of types of sensitive information and attempting to leaking them only if they are able.
+One solution is to watch an application that uses a given ad library using dynamic analysis, such as TaintDroid.
+However, one runs into limitations of dynamic analysis, such as difficulty in achieving high code coverage.
+Manually driving applications through all code paths is infeasible at the rate new Android applications are being published, between 7,500 and 22,500 per month according to [?].
+But even with maximum possible code coverage using dynamic taint analysis, there are further challenges on Android.
+Many ad libraries we examined check if the application they were bundled with has a given permission, oftentimes the ability to access location data.
+Using this information, they could localize ads, potentially increasing ad revenue by improving click through rates.
+However, there is nothing preventing ad libraries from checking if they have access to any number of types of sensitive information and attempting to leak them only if they are able.
 A dynamic analysis approach could watch many applications with a malicious advertising library and never see this functionality if none of the applications declared the relevant permissions.
 Using our static analysis approach we do not have this limitation and would be able to find these leaks regardless of the permissions required by the application being analyzed.